misskey-dev/misskey-hub/src/en/docs/troubleshooting.md

 Please also use the [Frequently asked questions](./faq.md) page.
 :::

 If you run into a problem, please check this page first.
-In the case that you can't find your problem here, or the steps described here don't solve your issue, please contact your server's administrator or [Report it as a bug](./report-issue).
+In the case that you can't find your problem here, or the steps described here don't solve your issue, please contact your instance's administrator or [Report it as a bug](./report-issue).

 ## The client does not start
 In most of the cases, this is due your used browser's or operating system's version being outdated.
 Please try updating your browser or operating system to the latest version and then try again.